MS and Bladder Problems

 For urinary retention, there are also some behavioral techniques (double voiding- or making a second void a few minutes after the first), use of intermittent or indwelling catheter, or medications to help relax the bladder outlet (e.g. tamsulosin).

 It is best to start treating bladder dysfunction early, before the problems have become severe.
 So, don’t hesitate to bring this up with your MS care team.
 Treatments really can help most people and prevent potentially dangerous complications, so you can pursue your daily activities with comfort and confidence.

 A good starting point is with your healthcare provider.
-Contact the National MS Society 1.800.344.4867or nationalMSsociety.org) for the educational pamphlet “Urinary Dysfunction & MS.” If you are interested in participating in a research study involving treatment of overactive bladder in MS, please visit our clinical trials website.
+Contact the National MS Society 1.800.344.4867or nationalMSsociety.org) for the educational pamphlet “Urinary Dysfunction & MS.” If you are interested in participating in a research study involving treatment of overactive bladder in MS, you can get more information here.